IOM Unveils €5.1m Project to Foster Peace, Socio-economic Stability in Katsina, Zamfara - THISDAYLIVE

 The International Organisation for Migration (IOM) has unveiled a €5.1 million Conflict Prevention, Crisis Response and Resilience (CPCRR) project in Katsina and Zamfara States to foster peace and socio-economic stability in the states.

-The 18-month European Union-funded project seeks to tackle the root causes of conflict through strategic interventions to strengthen governance, promoting social cohesion and enhancing community resilience in the two states.
+The 18-month European Union-funded project seeks to tackle the root causes of conflict through strategic interventions to strengthen governance, promote social cohesion, and enhance community resilience in the two states.

-In collaboration with Centre for Democracy and Development (CDD) and Mercy Corps, the community-driven project was launched on Monday in Katsina by Governor Dikko Umaru Radda.
+In collaboration with the Centre for Democracy and Development (CDD) and Mercy Corps, the community-driven project was launched yesterday, in Katsina by the state Governor, Dikko Umaru Radda.

 Presenting an overview of the CPCRR project, the IOM Programme Manager, Peace Building and Reconciliation, Kutumbakana Jean Nahesi, said it would be implemented in eight Katsina local governments and three in Zamfara State.